LANCASTER CITY recorded their second straight away victory under their new management team with an excellent victory at Warrington on Tuesday night.

 City were a tad over-exuberant in defence and dived in far too often presenting Holden et al with too much space too work, first he struck the post with a low shot drilled across the goal before blazing over from 18 yards.

-For their part City were a little predictable going forward and a diligent Wire defence comfortably repelled their attacks, when they did spark something it was down to individual flashes of skill from an impressive front four of Dave Swarbrick and Billy McKenna down the wings and that man Branco partnered by Tom Kilifin
+For their part City were a little predictable going forward and a diligent Wire defence comfortably repelled their attacks, when they did spark something it was down to individual flashes of skill from an impressive front four of Dave Swarbrick and Billy McKenna down the wings and that man Branco partnered by Tom Kilifin up top.

 Their best chance of the half came as Swarbrick struck a brilliant free-kick on 35 minutes that pinged off the stanchion and flew across goal for Branco to tap in but he was ruled offside.

 With just five minutes left in the first half the home side deservedly nudged ahead after Holden slalomed down the left and crossed for Townson to glance a header off the post and in.